Possible FMCSA Violations from the New Mexico Greyhound Bus Crash: NM Trucking Accident Lawyer

 Our New Mexico trucking accident lawyer has been following a very serious New Mexico Greyhound bus crash involving a semi tractor trailer which occurred in Thoreau, New Mexico.
 New sources reported on a fatal trucking crash on I-40 in McKinley County which resulted in 8 fatalities and almost another 30 injuries.
 The initial report from the New Mexico State Police was that the front driver’s tire of the semi tractor trailer blew out.
 This caused the 18 wheeler to lose control and cross the center line.
 The big rig truck a large Greyhound bus head on causing the catastrophic damage.

-Here at the Caruso Law Offices, P.C., we know how devastating that big rig crash.
+Here at the NM Truck Accident Attorneys, we know how devastating that big rig crash.
 Even though the collision occurred in New Mexico, the Greyhound bus was traveling to California where many of those injured and wrongfully killed were from.
 Our New Mexico trucking accident lawyer is licensed in both California and New Mexico, can speak Spanish, and is able to meet with victims and their families in California, New Mexico, or elsewhere.
 Call our truck accident law firm by dialing (505) 883-5000 to learn how we can help you.

 Understanding Possible FMCSA Violations in the NM Greyhound Bus Crash